 Some long-term health issues that may be caused by drinking or that could be a cause of heart pain after drinking include:

-• Pancreatitis – Acute pancreatitis is a condition where the pancreas becomes inflamed over a short period of time.
-Severe pain will usually centre on the abdomen but can radiate up into the chest, often accompanied by a fever and nausea.
+- Pancreatitis—Acute pancreatitis is a condition in which the pancreas becomes inflamed over a short period of time.
+Severe pain usually centres on the abdomen but can radiate up into the chest, often accompanied by a fever and nausea.
 Pancreatitis can be triggered by drinking alcohol.

 Regularly drinking too much alcohol can also put a strain on other organs, such as the liver, and can be a causal factor in several types of cancer.
 There are numerous alcohol-related conditions that could have knock-on effects that cause chest pain.
 Another possible link between alcohol and chest pain could be if you strained or injured yourself while drunk.